 The average Ah rating for electric screwdriver batteries is between 0.5 Ah and 2.5 Ah.
 Your battery life needs should take into consideration the availability of electric power for recharging, the average length of use, and the power, torque, and speed requirements of the screwdriver, as higher energy output will drain a battery faster.

 The size of the electric screwdriver is important to remember because size ultimately indicates the power of the tool.
-The bigger it is, the more powerful the motor, but keep in mind that it will be heavier as well.
+A larger tool has a more powerful motor, but keep in mind that it will be heavier as well.

 Electric screwdrivers tend to weigh between one to three pounds, though some heavy-duty exceptions can weigh up to five pounds.
 One or two pounds may not seem like a lot of weight to manage, but if you plan on using the screwdriver for a long period of time, expect some hand, arm, and shoulder fatigue.

-Other popular features include an LED light for increased visibility and a torque adjustment system that will automatically raise or lower torque levels based on the requirements of the application.
-These systems frequently include an instant stop feature that will prevent the screwdriver from continuing to drive the screw if the screw has jammed or is fully screwed in.
-This stops the transmission of torque from the tool to your hand and arm, saving you some aches and pains in the long run.
+- An instant stop feature prevents the tool from driving if the screw jams or is fully screwed in.
+This stops the transmission of torque from the tool to your hand and arm, saving you some aches and pains.

 Our Top Picks

 No matter what type of electric screwdriver you purchase, you want it to be a high-quality product.
-These electric screwdrivers are the best available, based on the above buying factors, price, effectiveness, and reputation.
+These models are among the best cordless screwdrivers available, based on the above buying factors, price, effectiveness, and reputation.

 This model isn’t lightweight, but at just 2-pounds it isn’t too heavy either, making it a great choice for reducing hand and arm fatigue.
 The 4V, 1.5 Ah battery provides up to 180 RPMs during use and is ideal for common screwdriving applications, such as replacing a door handle.